Trimurtulu: Plot

 As a flabbergast, Ram Murthy is alive in Hong Kong, guarded by Don according to destiny.
 They obtain info that Damodaram and Kotaiah are guilty of KK's death, so Don lets Ram Murthy seek vengeance in his guise.
 He steps into his ex-hotel, where the owner, Mastan, detects him.
 Mindless of a hellish hue, Mastan notifies Kotaiah, who wiles to slay him with Damodaram.
 Ram Murthy spots Mary, but she becomes an accident victim whom he carries.
 Siva discerns his friend's sacrifice, so he acts by announcing Raja and Julie's nuptial.
 Hence, Julie attempts suicide, Sandeep secures her, and all of them set foot in the same venue.
 Whereat, Siva retrieves Raja's love and catches Julie's hand.
 Suddenly, Ashok attacks Damodaram, but he skips.
 Amidst the turmoil, Ram Murthy seizes Siva and Ashok, and Raja chases him.
 On the verge of being put by Raja to death, he recognizes him via Mary when Siva also joins them.

 An enraged Damodaram advances to Kotaiah and Sandeep behind him.
 Damodaram exposes the evidence of Bhadraiah's murder, which he captured to be sure.
 In the skirmish, Kotaiah kills Damodaram, but he delivers the proof to Sandeep before dying.
 Sandeep impounds when Kotaiah mortgages him with Ram Murthy for Ashok.
 At that moment, Don strikes out of the blue and grips Ram Murthy's attestation.
 Then, he threatens Ram Murthy to surrender to the Hong Kong police on his behalf, aiming the gun at the trio.
 Don allows the three to go and plots to assassinate them at their residence by his son John, but their beloveds risk-frees the trio.
 Tragically, Mary loses her life.
 At last, the trio ceases the miscreants by shielding Ram Murthy and justifying him as innocent.
 Finally, the movie ends happily with the marriage of the trio with their fiancées, and again, the same drunkard visiting their new hotel to sell a lottery ticket.

-Cast

-"Oke Maata Oke Baata" song

-Notable Tollywood actors appeared in the song "Oke Maata Oke Baata" in cameos, including: